PAUL34913/msp1-cv/README.md

 -   Removed aria-placeholders from form page, not required with placeholders
 -   Removed value from text-area on form page, not required
 -   All HTML and CSS validated with no errors
--   Fixed errors from accesibility test which were caused by aria-hidden="true"
+-   Fixed errors from accesibility test on index.html

 ## Known Bugs